 Web designers sure are downright resourceful.
 We've converted the industry's most powerful photo editor to a web design app.
-Whether you use Photoshop or have found a happy alternative, there's no denying the vast array of Photoshop tools that are available.
+Whether you use Photoshop (opens in new tab) or have found a happy alternative (opens in new tab), there's no denying the vast array of Photoshop tools that are available.

-Finding worthwhile plug-ins, patterns, textures and the like can be extremely difficult given the proliferation of sites offering dated and unusable add-ons.
+Finding worthwhile plug-ins (opens in new tab), patterns, textures (opens in new tab) and the like can be extremely difficult given the proliferation of sites offering dated and unusable add-ons.
 No worries, my friend.
 I've highlighted some stellar ones below that not only mirror contemporary web style and but easily integrate in to your workflow today.

 01. Subtle Patterns

 Subtle Patterns is a great collection of beautifully applied textures and patterns, both sophisticated and contemporary.
 At the bottom of the page, creator Atle Mo gives you the option to download all of them as a .pat file to import right in to Photoshop.
 It's like he knew we'd be so lazy to have to import each one.
 Try using them subtly and in various combinations.
 I find it hard not to use them.

 Extensis, which offers WebINK as a web font solution, has pioneered the web font plug-in effort.
 Let's hope this is the first of many web font solutions for Photoshop, since it allows designers to practically apply typefaces without committing to purchasing them.
 For those who haven't signed up for WebINK, this plug-in may be the tipping point that gets you to do it.
 Since it's dependent on installing Suitcase Fusion 3 (font management software), you get a bonus opportunity to try that out as well.
 If other font services don't begin offering such plug-ins, it may be time to switch.